bclevine/DECaLS_catalog_downloader/README.md

 download_cat(101, 31, download_folder='', verbose=True)
 ```

-## Troubleshooting
+## Troubleshooting/Known Issues
 Some systems may encounter an SSL verification error when trying to download catalogs.
 You can recognize this issue if you see something like `[SSL: CERTIFICATE_VERIFY_FAILED]` when running in verbose mode.
-One potential workaround is to add the following code after the `#MULTITHREADING` block in `download_catalogs.py'.
+One potential workaround is to add the following code after the `#MULTITHREADING` block in `download_catalogs.py' (line ~17).
 Thanks to Ruoyang (Murphy) Tu for finding this solution:
 ​
 ```
 #SSL ERROR FIXING
 import ssl
 ssl._create_default_https_context = ssl._create_unverified_context
 ```

+If you encounter any other issues, or would like to see additional functionality added to the code, feel free to reach out :)